Input-Feedforward-Passivity-Based Distributed Optimization Over Jointly Connected Balanced Digraphs: Introduction

-{ A preliminary version of this work appeared in \cite{li2019input}, where only the IFP-based algorithm has been proposed.
-In this work, we propose the IFP-based algorithm with a possibly time-varying coupling parameter and construct more practical conditions that are easier to verify in a distributed sense.
-Moreover, a fully distributed algorithm is proposed. }
+A preliminary version of this work appeared in \cite{li2019input}, where only the IFP-based algorithm has been proposed.
+In this work, we propose the IFP-based algorithm with a possibly time-varying coupling parameter, construct more practical conditions that are easier to verify in a distributed sense, and show exponential convergence of the IFP-based algorithm over strongly connected digraphs.
+Moreover, a fully distributed algorithm is proposed.

 The rest of this paper is organized as follows.
 In \Cref{Section Preliminaries and Problem Formulation}, some background knowledge of convex analysis, graph theory, and passivity is reviewed and the problem formulation is given.
 In \Cref{Section IFP-Based Distributed Algorithm}, an IFP-based distributed algorithm is proposed and studied over weight-balanced UJSC topologies.
 In \Cref{Section Distributed Derivative Feedback Algorithm}, a fully distributed algorithm over weight-balanced UJSC digraphs is proposed.
-In \Cref{Section Numerical Examples}, numerical examples are presented to demonstrate the effects of the two algorithms.
+In \Cref{Section Numerical Examples}, numerical examples are presented to illustrate effects of the two algorithms.
 Finally, the paper is concluded in \Cref{Section Conclusion}.